This video explains the basics of food allergies and allergen labelling. It provides tips to help you stay safe and enjoy a healthy life!

 EUFIC and partner food information organisations have produced a January 2014 edition of the Global Update on Nutrition Labelling,

-.
+which can be purchased from EUFIC.
 It is directed to those that have a particular interest in the state of nutrition labelling around the world, beyond a regulatory perspective.
 Browse the NEW Executive Summary

 Sugars, a type of carbohydrate, have been making media headlines repeatedly over the last years.
 Most strikingly, the debate tends to be based on gut feelings rather than solid science, often missing out on key studies and reviews.
 However, for policy makers to make informed decisions about sugar consumption in relation to health, they require a well-balanced reflection of the current scientific evidence.
 In this context, the European Food Safety Authority in its 2010 scientific opinion on dietary carbohydrates concluded that current data do not allow setting an upper limit for (added) sugar intake in relation to body weight, dental health and certain adverse metabolic effects.